patternfly/training-scenarios/html-css/module-3/step3-instructions.md

 &lt;/div&gt;
 </pre>

-c. <strong>Modify the first alert to be “success”</strong>
+c.
+Using the documentation from the "Usage" table at the link above modify the first Alert to be a “success” variation.

+<strong>Hint:</strong> `<div class="pf-c-alert pf-m-success">`

-d. <strong>Modify the second alert to be “inline” and “warning”</strong>
+d.
+Modify the second Alert to have “inline” and “warning” variations.

-e. <strong>Modify the third alert to be “info” but also “danger”.</strong>  What did you notice with this last example?
+<strong>Hint:</strong> `<div class="pf-c-alert pf-m-inline pf-m-warning">`

+e.
+Modify the third Alert to have “danger” and "info" variations.

+<strong>Hint:</strong> `<div class="pf-c-alert pf-m-danger pf-m-info">`

+<strong>Pro Tip</strong>You should notice that the color of the third Alert changes to blue.
+Why didn't it change to red for danger?
+The reason is because `pf-m-info` and `pf-m-danger` both modify the color of an Alert and `pf-m-info` comes before `pf-m-danger` in the code.
+You should only every apply one modifier class to an element class when those modifier classes change the same styles.